Mega Man 2: Reception

 The game's soundtrack has been well received by critics.
 Joey Becht of IGN listed three stage themes from Mega Man 2 along with the main title song among the best in the series.
 In 2008, Game Informer listed Mega Man 2s introduction sequence as the fifth-best video game opening, citing the build up of excitement that the music and appearance of the character instills.
-The "Doctor Wily Stage Theme" was ranked second in ScrewAttack's "Top 10 Video Game Themes Ever" video.
+The "Doctor Wily Stage Theme" was ranked second in ScrewAttacks "Top 10 Video Game Themes Ever" video.
 Nintendo Powers editorial staff praised the music in 2008, stating it is among the best on the platform.
-In 2009, Gamasutra's Brandon Sheffield describe the music as easily recognizable and lamented that contemporary video game music lacked that trait.
+In 2009, Gamasutras Brandon Sheffield describe the music as easily recognizable and lamented that contemporary video game music lacked that trait.
 The opening riff from the "Crash Man" stage's theme inspired the theme music for the YTV program Video & Arcade Top 10.

 Mega Man 2 is a favorite among Mega Man fans, with many calling it the best in the series.
 Critics have also referred to the game as the series' best.
 Oxford considered it one of the most memorable game in the series, and Burton and Electronic Gaming Monthly both called the game the best in the series.
-IGN's Levi Buchanan listed three of the game's bosses among the "Top 10 Mega Man Robot Masters".
+IGNs Levi Buchanan listed three of the game's bosses among the "Top 10 Mega Man Robot Masters".
 Several publications consider the game a critical success and have listed it high on "top game" lists.
 At the end of 1989, it was the top ranked game on Nintendo Powers Top 30 list.
 In 1997 Electronic Gaming Monthly named it the 73rd best console video game of all time, saying it was the most appealing and challenging game in the series.
 In August 2008, Nintendo Power listed Mega Man 2 as the third best Nintendo Entertainment System video game.
 The editorial staff praised the polished improvements over the previous game.
 GameSpot named Mega Man 2 as one of "The Greatest Games of All Time".
 It ranked number 33 in Nintendo Powers "Top 200 Nintendo Games Ever" list and number 60 in Official Nintendo Magazines "100 Best Nintendo Games" list.
 Miller considered it one of the greatest games of all time.
-In 2007, IGN's three editorial offices—United States, United Kingdom, and Australia—compiled a list of top 100 games.
+In 2007, IGNs three editorial offices—United States, United Kingdom, and Australia—compiled a list of top 100 games.
 They listed Mega Man 2 as number 67, citing the action and strategic elements along with the impact it had on the series.
-Mega Man 2 was placed 4th on IGN's list of the Top 100 NES Games.
+Mega Man 2 was placed 4th on IGNs list of the Top 100 NES Games.
 Game Informer placed the game 32nd on their top 100 video games of all time in 2001.